sarah9602/Anson-St-Ancestors-Oral-Microbiome/README.md

 <!--te-->

 ## Pre-processing of raw sequencing data
-Sequencing data from the Ancestors and two negative controls were processed with AdapterRemoval to merge paired-end reads, trim Ns and poor quality reads, and eliminate fragments shorter than 30 nt, and remove adapters:
+Sequencing data from the Ancestors and two negative controls were processed with AdapterRemoval to merge paired-end reads, trim Ns and poor quality reads, eliminate fragments shorter than 30 nt, and remove adapters.

 ```bash
 ## Identify Adapters